downplay/stranded/README.md

-# Stranded 0.0.1
+# Stranded 0

 A new model for side effects in a React/Redux architecture.

 ## Intro

 Side effects in Redux are commonly handled using one of the popular libraries `redux-thunk`, `redux-saga`, or `redux-promise`.
 They are great solutions to many problems.
-But I have found myself increasingly not liking these solutions on three counts;
+But they have a number of drawbacks and even Dan Abramov stated: ['it was literally the "I hope people will come up with something better" solution.'](https://twitter.com/dan_abramov/status/800310164792414208)

+Here are some of the things that these libraries do:

 1. Changing the contract of the `dispatch` function, in a hidden and somewhat magical way

-2. Confusing to set up, and interactions between multiple Redux middlewares can become ambiguous
+2. Complex to set up, and interactions between multiple Redux middlewares can seem ambiguous

-3. Breaking the usual explicitness of everything that normally happens in a React and Redux architecture
+3. Breaking the usual explicitness and repeatability of the Redux event log, and the one-way flow

+4. Giving _too_ much flexibility to the developer, making it very easy to implement patterns with performance and other issues

-This alternative side effects model adds a new layer to the architecture, rather than trying to inject new functionality into the dispatch layer.
-Redux instead remains as a purely synchronous state machine, and side effects are handled in a new layer in between your components and your store.
-I call this layer "Strands".
+So, this is my attempt at creating a side-effects model that answers these concerns, whilst offering the power of Sagas, and without utilising generators.
+It is not a Redux middleware - instead it is an entirely separate layer in the architecture, rather than trying to inject new functionality into the dispatch layer.
+The flow of information in a Stranded world looks like this:

+UI -> Effects -> Actions -> Reducers -> UI

 ## How It Works